 The Lexercise Evaluation Procedures have been developed based on current best-practice.
 We use the ADA (Americans with Disabilities Federal Act 1990) definition of “disability” (i.e., ”a physical or mental impairment which substantially limits one or more major life activities”).
 Reading and writing are certainly considered “major life activities”.
 Our evaluation is designed to determine if the individual has an “impairment which substantially limits” reading and/or writing.

 Lexercise refers to professionals with this kind of expertise as “clinicians.”
-Clinicians may have gotten their basic training in psychology, speech-language pathology, education or medicine.
-Beyond that basic training, they should have had extensive training in language science, including reading and written language science, as well as in testing and measurement, as described by the IDA Standards.
+Our clinicians may have gotten their basic training in psychology, speech-language pathology, education, or medicine.
+Beyond that basic training, they have had extensive training in language science, including reading and written language science, as well as in testing and measurement, as described by the IDA Standards.
+If you are concerned, you can screen your child for free in 15 minutes by clicking here.
+If you’d like to learn more about our services and how we can help your child overcome their learning disabilities, you can see our online therapy options here.

 Sandie is a speech-language pathologist with more than 30 years of experience in the private practice sector.
 She is Visiting Assistant Professor of Communication Sciences & Disorders at University of North Carolina Greensboro, and founder/owner of the Language & Learning Clinic, PLLC, a private practice in Elkin, NC, and Greensboro, NC, specializing in communication disorders, including disorders of reading and written language.